Tori Amos: Awards and nominations

 On May 21, 2020, Amos was invited to and gave special remarks at her alma mater Johns Hopkins University's 2020 Commencement ceremony.
 Other notable guest speakers during the virtual ceremony included Reddit co-founder and commencement speaker Alexis Ohanian; philanthropist and former New York City Mayor Michael Bloomberg; Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a leading member of the White House Coronavirus Task Force; and senior class president Pavan Patel.

 Film appearances

 Amos appears as a wedding singer in the film Mona Lisa Smile.
-She previously auditioned for a role as a member of Beverly's band, Cherry Bomb, in the 1986 film Howard the Duck.
+She had previously auditioned for a role as a member of Beverly's band, Cherry Bomb, in the 1986 film Howard the Duck.

+Amos performed a cover of R.E.M.'s "Losing My Religion", as well as the original song "Butterfly", for the soundtrack of John Singleton's 1995 film Higher Learning.
+Her song "Talula" was featured in the epic disaster film Twister (1996).
+"Professional Widow" was featured in the action film Escape from L.A.
+(1996).
+"Siren" was featured in the romantic drama Great Expectations (1998).
+The songs "'Murder' He Says" and "You Belong To Me" were featured in the films Mona Lisa Smile (2003).
+"Flicker" was featured in the film Audrie & Daisy (2016).

+Numerous songs of hers have been included in television series soundtracks.
+Some examples include: